DANSI/blynk-server-original/README.md

 For now API available only for Local Blynk Servers.
 Http API description could be found [here](http://docs.blynkapi.apiary.io).

 ### Enabling mail on Local server
 In order to enable mail notifications on Local server you need to provide own mail credentials.
-To do that you need to create file "mail.properties" within same folder where server.jar is.
+To do that you need to create file ```mail.properties``` within same folder where server.jar is.
 Mail properties :

         mail.smtp.auth=true